dragonssk/rushpoint-utilities/README.md

 Make your own cheats, it's really easy.

+This library is free to use under the MIT License

 *Obfuscated because Axillary Studious likes to lurk and patch open-sourced releases*

 # Documentation